 All students who complete the Premier's Reading Challenge (PRC) will receive a Certificate of Achievement signed by the Premier.
-These have been sent out by the department in Term 4 ready for the Celebration Weeks in November.
+These will be sent out by the department in Term 4 ready for the celebration weeks in November.

-A Certificate of Participation template is now available for download for students who participated but did not complete the challenge.
+A Certificate of Participation template will be available for download for students who participated but did not complete the challenge.

 Yes.
 Students should select from a range of fiction and non-fiction books suited to their ability.
-You may like to consult the booklist developed by Library Services or your local librarian may be able to help select books.
+You may like to consult the booklist developed by the Reading Centre and the Global schools through languages team (State Schools - Performance), or your local librarian may be able to help select books.

 Parents, guardians, teachers, aides, siblings, student buddies and classmates play an important role in encouraging students to develop a love of reading.
 Here are some ideas to help:

 Parents, guardians and siblings, can encourage the child to:

 Younger children beginning to read in an additional language may:

 For children learning an additional language at school, their ability to read and comprehend texts will be dependent on the amount of time allocated to the program in the school timetable.